• Home

 The data event kind is not available for mParticle or Segment events.

 An example custom event is shown below.
-Note that the metricValue field will not appear if a metric value was not provided by the event.
+The metricValue field will not appear if the event did not provide a metric value.

 {